-Best Tent Camping: New Mexico will be available in early 2021.
+Best Tent Camping: New Mexico is now out in the world!
 Check back here for updates and events and look for it at local bookstores.
 Published by Menasha Ridge Press.
 You can purchase it wherever books are sold.

 The first time I camped in New Mexico, I pitched a borrowed tent near Chama between a small, manmade lake and the Colorado border.
 I spent my days wandering through ferns and aspen; my nights, stargazing while coyotes sang.
 At the lake, a boy proudly showed me the large rainbow trout he’d just caught, and I hiked on, admiring wildflowers while monsoon clouds gathered in the afternoon sky.
 The forest held many surprises: I chanced upon a rafter of turkeys one day and an old hunting blind the next.
 Toasting marshmallows over the campfire to make s’mores, I decided to add a roasted green chile and found an instant favorite, decadent dessert.
 I was a teenager, new to camping, but Chama had me hooked.

 I couldn’t wait until my next adventure sleeping under the Milky Way.
 New Mexico has so many places to explore—badlands, canyons, mesas, mountains, prairies, sand dunes, salt flats, valleys, and volcanic escarpments—you could plan a lifetime of weekend trips.
 In addition to situating yourself within a landscape of geologic masterpieces, camping here also places you in touch with history and the many cultures that live throughout the state.